Viridia Capital

 Market scannerPythonccxt, TA-Lib, pandasTechnical analysis scanning + signal standardisation

-L2 Confluence enginePythonnumpy, sklearn (future ML scoring)Engineer 2 — rule engine + scoring model
+L2 Confluence enginePythonnumpy, sklearn (future ML scoring)Senior Quant — rule engine + scoring model

 L3 Trade constructorPythonCustom rule engine, ccxt (exchange instrument info)Decision tree + sizing formulas